Ewelina92/designHT20/content/analysis/02_load.md

 -----------------------
 All data is avaible at https://docs.google.com/spreadsheets/d/1ZbIIcGJDxvr4C_A29_3kibigt4cGHYdD5-cc_ZAH36M/edit?pli=1#gid=0.

-From the generated reports, I could see that possible improvementpoints were for example:
+From the generated reports, I could see that possible improvement points were for example:

 For Hertz:
 * removing unsused JavaScript and improving it to reduce the execution time